PamWillis/Social_Media_Conversation/ReadMe.md

 [Click here](https://drive.google.com/file/d/1q4AjATxqBJKJ4Y1ilIMXdKCWCfjxG6fi/view?usp=sharing)

 ## &nbsp;&nbsp;&nbsp;  Contributing
-    Assistance was given with my tutor Juan Delgado, AskBCS Learning Assistants and Xpert Learning Assistants
+    Assistance was given with my tutor Juan Delgado, AskBCS Learning Assistants and Xpert Learning Assistants.
+For the bonus I was able to refer to the mini project for reference.